 Exploring different job functions or industries?
 Want to know more about a specific organization?
 The Owl Edge Externship Program is a great way to learn and connect with members of the Rice community.

-Rice is excited to offer the Owl Edge Externship, a short-term (half to multi-day) job shadowing experience that provides you with an opportunity to connect with Rice alumni and friends to explore career options and gain a realistic perspective of an industry.
+Rice is excited to offer the Owl Edge Externship, a short-term (half to multi-day) job shadowing experience that provides you with an opportunity to connect with Rice alumni, parents and friends to explore career options and gain a realistic perspective of an industry.

 Benefits of participating in an externship include: